thegrumpys/odop/client/docs/Help/designSituations.md

 Over-specified situations have fixes and constraints that are mutually exclusive, allowing no solution.
 See below for examples.
-A Search operation on an over-specified situation will almost certainly produce a Feasibility result that is "NOT FEASIBLE".
+A Search operation on an over-specified situation will almost certainly produce a result that is "NOT FEASIBLE".
-It is also possible for a properly-specified situation with ambitious goals to produce a "NOT FEASIBLE" search result.
+Unfortunately, it is also possible for a properly-specified situation with overly ambitious goals to produce a "NOT FEASIBLE" search result.
-Unfortunately, without a careful analysis plus good understanding of the equations and values involved, it will be difficult to distinguish the difference between these two cases.
+Without a careful analysis plus good understanding of the equations and values involved, it can be difficult to distinguish the difference between these two cases.

 Properly-specified situations without overly ambitious goals may provide a "feasible region" where a range of variable values do not violate constraints.